-- (a) provided with further training as a cashier; or - (b) provided retraining with a view to placement in a more suitable position; or - (c) liable for disciplinary action provided there was no success in Clauses 31.10(a) or (b).
+- (a) provided with further training as a cashier; or - (b) provided retraining with a view to placement in a more suitable position; or - (c) liable for disciplinary action provided there was no success in Clauses 30.8(a) or (b).

-31.11 Recreational Use of Employer's Vehicles and Communication Facilities
+30.9 Recreational Use of Employer's Vehicles and Communication Facilities

-(a) Where employees are required to obtain accommodation at a point distant from their place of residence, they will be permitted reasonable personal use of an Employer's vehicle, if available, during their non-working hours.

-(b) The Employer also agrees to permit reasonable personal use by such employees of the communication facilities at the work site.
+- (a) Where employees are required to obtain accommodation at a point distant from their place of residence, they shall be permitted reasonable personal use of an Employer's vehicle, if available, during their non-working hours. - (b) The Employer also agrees to permit reasonable personal use by such employees of the communication facilities at the worksite.

-31.12 College Courses
+30.10 College Courses